osxmidi/LinVst-X/README.md

 For Waveform, disable sandbox option for plugins.

+LinVst-X is also probably the version to use for Daw Automation.

 LinVst-X usage is basically the same as LinVst except that the file to be renamed to the vst dll name is linvstx.so (rather than linvst.so for LinVst).

 LinVst-X binaries are at https://github.com/osxmidi/LinVst-X/releases